mocha234/meritKeyIn_UMP/README.md

 This is not an official script to automate stuff.
 I just want to make things easier and hoping you DONT'T WASTE TIME on key in those participants' details manually!
 I'm not sure if I violated UMP's cyber security's rules(if there is), but I hope I don't!
 This is an open-source script, feel free to put up issue or fork it and play around.
 You can go through the code, I don't take your credentials!
+Do "Star" this if you find it useful!

 ## Guide